Accreditation

 • Determine the role of leadership and clinical education in infection prevention efforts.

-• Analyze the role of the healthcare epidemiologist in antimicrobial stewardship, occupational health, epidemiology research, the microbiology laboratory, and emergency preparedness.
+• Analyze the role of the healthcare epidemiologist in occupational health, epidemiology research, the microbiology laboratory and diagnostic stewardship, regulatory, and emergency preparedness.

 SHEA Antibiotic Stewardship Training Course